PavanRangani/docs/docs/prd/views/open-tax-component.md

 # Open Tax Components

-Clarius team can see all open components of a particular year.
+- Clarius team can see all open components of a particular year.
 Team can work on these components to make them closed (means Sent)
+- Sometimes the Clarius team wants to see the sent components because some of the sent components are being moved back to the received components.
+(1099 was sent to CPA but now it came back for some rework).

 ## System Rule
 - Its system generated view.
 So user can't edit or delete it.
-- Shows all open tax components for the selected year of all families whose component status is pending or received.
+- Shows all tax components for the selected year of all families whose component status is pending or received or Sent.
 - User can apply filters to get more relavant data.

 ## UX Rule